outlearn-content/drupalize..me/drupal-dependency-injection.md

 name: drupal-dependency-injection
 version : "0.1"
 title : "Dependency Injection and the Art of Services and Containers"
-description: "Get your object-oriented skills sharp by exploring the ideas and reasons behind dependency injection. " homepage : "https://drupalize.me/videos/introduction-dependency-injection?p=1780" author : "Leanna Pelham "
+description: "Get your object-oriented skills sharp by exploring the ideas and reasons behind dependency injection." homepage : "https://drupalize.me/videos/introduction-dependency-injection?p=1780" author : "Leanna Pelham "
 -->